tapjs/tapjs/docs/api/index.md

 will enable [parallel execution](/parallel/) of all of this test's children.

+### t.cleanSnapshot = function

+Assign a function to `t.cleanSnapshot` to modify formatted snapshot strings before they are saved or compared against, in order to strip out data that changes between test runs.

+Child tests copy their parent test's `cleanSnapshot` method at the time of creation.
+The default value is an identity function that does not modify its input.

+See [Snapshot Testing](/snapshots/) for more information.

 ### t.tearDown(function)

 Run the supplied function when `t.end()` is called, or when the `plan`